Hassan-057/Hassan-057/README.md

-- 👋 Hi, I’m @Hassan-057
+- 👋 Hi, I’m Hassan Bashir
 - 👀 I’m interested in computer programing
-- 🌱 I’m currently learning computer science
+- 🌱 Bachelor's of Science in Computer Science
+- Throughout my journey, I've embraced every opportunity to expand my skill set and embrace new technologies.
+From coding to project management, I bring a versatile skill set and a commitment to excellence.
+Let's embark on this exciting journey together, pushing boundaries and shaping the future of technology.
 - 📫 How to reach me bashir.hassan057@gmail.com

 <!---